 Drinking this tea was not at all a bad experience but I only drank it once or twice because milk production was also something that was not an issue.
 Quite frankly, I was producing way too much anyway.

-I also found the experience to follow questionable – Using carilee leaves (and other various “bush”) in place of soap.
-Of course I asked why and the reason I was given is that it is to clean the skin.
+I also found the experience to follow questionable – using caraille leaves (and other various “bush”) in place of soap.
+Of course, I asked why and the reason I was given is that it is to clean the skin.

 Beads and blue for maljo

 Of course let us not forget the maljo (or mal yeaux) beads and the blue pinned onto the baby to ward off evil or maljo.
 Its origin is said to have been passed down to us from our West African ancestors.

 Though some parents do not subscribe to some of these local traditions there remains many who do.
 I for one say to each his own, question the purpose of the tradition and often fall out with my mother for my lack of adherence to such.
 Nevertheless, these are all entwined into our culture and it is definitely a part of our heritage.

 You may also like: